monosans/socnet/README.md

 - Sign in
 - Add backup email addresses in case they lose access to the primary address
 - Reset and change their password
-- Use two-factor authentication with one-time passwords via mobile authenticator
+- Use two-factor authentication with time-based one-time passwords (TOTP)
 - Provide information about themselves in their profile
 - Write real-time messages with Markdown and HTML support to other users using WebSockets
 - Create, edit, like and delete posts and comments with Markdown and HTML support
+- View images in posts, comments and messages as a gallery using [viewerjs](https://fengyuanchen.github.io/viewerjs/)
 - Subscribe to other users to see their posts in their news feed
 - Search for posts by text
 - Search for users by selectable fields
 - Delete their account
+- And a lot of other little things

 ### Administrators